Canada: Bombay Sapphire gin recalled for having too much alcohol

 The Canadian Food Inspection Agency said the bottles were found to contain 77% alcohol by volume rather than the typical 40%.

+"The over proof product inadvertently entered the bottling line during a short period of time -- [up to] 45 minutes -- when [workers] were switching from one bottling tank to another bottling tank," the firm said.

+Bacardi said the recall was launched after "an isolated consumer complaint and subsequent quality assurance checks."

-The agency said that a "small" number of 1.1 liter bottles were affected.
-It warned consumers to throw out the bottles or return them, but added that there were no reports of anyone becoming sick from drinking the gin.
+The Canadian Food Inspection Agency warned consumers to throw out the bottles or return them.
+It said that there were no reports of anyone becoming sick from drinking the gin.

-Other products may be recalled following a food safety investigation, the agency said.
+Other products may be recalled following a food safety investigation, the agency added.

-Bombay Sapphire is made by the private firm Bacardi, which is well know for its rum products and Grey Goose Vodka.
-The company said the recall was launched after "an isolated consumer complaint and subsequent quality assurance checks."

 Bacardi is the world's fourth largest spirits producer, churning out about 300 million liters of drinks per year, according to Jeremy Cunnington, senior alcoholic drinks analyst at Euromonitor International.